Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 > At the most basic level, any serious attacker can always get an affordable zero-day for almost any target.
 [8]

 Then there are attacks that are pretty hard to defend against.
 Phishing, for example, is surprisingly effective.
-While you may not believe a prince in Nigeria has some money for you, you may believe an email pretending to be from a coworker, targeted just for you.
+While you may not believe a prince in Nigeria has money for you, you may believe an email pretending to be from a coworker, targeted just for you.
 This type of targeted phishing attacks are called spear phishing.

-And even if you have done everything right, you may be vulnerable to this specific man in the middle attack:

-> The NSA routinely receives – or intercepts – routers, servers and other computer network devices being exported from the US before they are delivered to the international customers.
-The agency then implants backdoor surveillance tools, repackages the devices with a factory seal and sends them on.
-The NSA thus gains access to entire networks and all their users.
-[2]

-Many victims of economic espionage are unaware of the crime until years after loss of the information.
-[13] The hackers, reportedly from China, maintained their stealth presence in OPM's networks for more than a year before being discovered.
-[16]
+So the probability of getting hacked depends for a great deal on whether you are targeted, and not so much on whether your systems have vulnerabilities.

 ## Many vulnerabilities are not exploited